 Offsetting the loss

-You might be hesitant to implement this marketing strategy because you run the risk of losing revenue.
-However, there are many ways to offset this loss on a digital platform – often more so than in a brick and mortar store.
+You might be hesitant to implement this marketing strategy because you risk losing revenue.
+However, there are many ways to offset this loss on a digital platform – often more so than in a brick-and-mortar store.

 "In the online store, once the loss leader is in the shopping basket, we have the opportunity to offer complementary items, other sales items or promotions, such as free shipping with a minimum order," said Story.
 "In a traditional offline store, we didn't know a shopper was walking out with only the loss leader until they checked out and left.
 The data-rich online store provides more opportunities to offset the loss in loss leaders than we ever had with in-person shopping."